When it comes to on-page SEO, I’m sure you’ve heard enough about meta tags and keyword density for one lifetime.

 Your title tag is the most important on-page SEO factor.

 In general, the closer the keyword is to the beginning of the title tag, the more weight it has with search engines.
+Here’s an example from my big list of SEO tools.

 You don’t always need to start your title tag with your target keyword.
 But if there’s a keyword that you’re gunning for, try to put it towards the beginning of your title.